altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+        + Added handicap mode 3.
+It's like handicap mode 2 but skipping bots.
+            Usefull for dm servers with bots blocking round end.

     1.0.4.0:
         * Fixed bug:
             I dont level down at all, when i kill my self with a nade.